hashicorp-services/tfm/site/docs/index.md

 ![TFM](../../images/TFM-black.png)

+!!! warning ""
+    Note: This CLI is in pre-alpha release and currently does not have official support!

+    TFM is currently being tested internally and is not for external customer use cases yet.

+    Please reach out to one of our listed [contact methods](#contacts).

 _tfm_ is a standalone CLI for Terraform Cloud and Terraform Enterprise migrations.

 HashiCorp Implementation Services (IS) has identified a need to develop a purpose built tool to assist our engagements and customers during a TFE to TFC migration.

 This tool has been develop to assist HashiCorp Implementation Services and customer engagements during an migration of TFE to TFC(or another TFE).
 Having a tool allows us the ability to offer a standardized offering to our customers.

 ## Installation